josephsfusco/postman/README.md

 # Getting Started
 **Running Remotely**

-This project is deployed on Heroku at the following domain {domain}
+This project is deployed on Heroku at the following domain `https://postman-josephfusco.herokuapp.com/`

-> Note to reviewers: The server may be asleep and take a few moments to wake up for the first request.
+> **Note to reviewers:** The server may be asleep and take a few moments to wake up for the first request.

+> **Note to reviewers:** There is a small bug with heroku and you may have to make the request to `/data` 2-3 times, this does not exsit when running locally.

 **Running Locally**